Willtech/Prime/README.md

 `prime.py [number to check]`

 Output: List of Prime numbers up to the input.
-If only the output prime or not prime is required edit `prime.py`.
+If only the output Prime or not prime is required edit `prime.py`.

-File `_data` contains the raw found prime data.
+File `_data` contains the raw found Prime data.

 ### Operation
-`prime.py` will use the data table of found prime numbers to optimise the search for prime up to the Vignette Sieve fraction necessary & when searching above found primes will search for additional prime numbers & add these to the data to test the input for prime.
+`prime.py` will use the data table of found Prime numbers to optimise the search for Prime up to the Vignette Sieve fraction necessary & when searching above found Primes will search for additional Prime numbers & add these to the data to test the input for Prime.
 This approach is optimised heavily because it is only necessary to check up to the highest fraction divisor of the number already checked n/x.
 The Vignette Seive is a convergance function I have written as the Integral described in Image1
 [![The Integral of is x Prime](./Images/The%20Integral%20-%20Is%20Prime.png "Links to WolframAlpha")][3]
 *Image1: The Integral of is x Prime.
 Professor.
 Damian A. James Williamson
 Links to: WolframAlpha*

 Prime numbers are defined as numbers greater than 1 that have no positive divisors other than 1 and themselves.
 1 is self-Prime.
-The sequence of prime numbers starts with 2, 3, 5, 7, 11, and so on.
+The sequence of Prime numbers starts with 2, 3, 5, 7, 11, and so on.

 It should be possible to run with `mpiexec` [Build a Raspberry Pi cluster computer][1]